-S-57 Object Class S-57 Object Acronym Geometry Description Spatial Attribute Attribute 1 Attribute 2 Attribute 3 Attribute 4 Comments Beacon, Lateral BCNLAT A lateral beacon is used to indicate the port or starboard hand side of the route to be followed.
-Object Name (OBJNAM) Status (STATUS) The attribute STATUS is used to identify the Beacons as being privately maintained.
-OBJNAM defines the beacon name as indicated in the ENC.
-Daymark DAYMAR Р The identifying characteristics of an aid to navigation which serve to facilitate its recognition against a daylight viewing background.
-Object Name (OBJNAM) Status (STATUS) The attribute STATUS is used to identify the Beacons as being privately maintained.
-OBJNAM defines the beacon name as indicated in the ENC.
-Sounding SOUNDG P A measured water depth or spot which has been reduced to a vertical datum.
-Used for defining surveyed depths that differ significantly from the chart.
-Unsurveyed Areas UNSARE A Unsurveyed area.
+S-57 Object Class S-57 Object Acronym Geometry Description Spatial Attribute Attribute 1 Attribute 2 Attribute 3 Attribute 4 Comments Unsurveyed Areas UNSARE A Unsurveyed area.
 Information (INFORM) Used to define gaps in data coverage.
-INFORM has been identified as Secondary Exclusion Zone or Boat Gaps, based on the GS tags.
+INFORM has been identified as SEZ, gap for turbidity, or gap for glassy seas, based on the GS tags.
+Underwater/awash Rock UWTROC P A concreted mass of stony material or coral which dries, is awash or is below the water surface.
+Value of Sounding (VALSOU) Water Level Effect (WATLEV) Some of the Rocks may have been man made objects.
+Bottom objects were not investigated.
 Meta Objects Coverage M_COVR A A geographical area that describes the coverage and the extent of spatial objects.
 Category of coverage (CATCOV) M_COVR: CATCOV = 1 polygons define the extents of good LIDAR data coverage.

-S-57 Object Class S-57 Object Acronym Geometry Description Spatial Attribute Attribute 1 Attribute 2 Attribute 3 Attribute 4 Comments Quality of Data M_QUAL A An area within which a uniform assessment of the quality of the data exists.
+Quality of Data M_QUAL A An area within which a uniform assessment of the quality of the data exists.
 Category of zone of confidence in data (CATZOC) Category of quality of data (CATQUA) CATQUA=1 is used to identify areas where object detection is achieved, CATQUA=2 is used to identify areas where object detection is not achieved.

-Table 2: S-57 Attribution for the S-57 feature file (US511868.000)
+Table 2: S-57 Attribution for the S-57 feature file (US511871.000)

-Recommendations for registry number H11868 are divided into 2 components:
+Recommendations for registry number H11871 are divided into 2 components:

-- 1. Recommended charting action, primarily for MCD. - 2.
-Recommended further boatwork to sufficiently junction with lidar seabed coverage and examine uncertain lidar features.
+1. Recommended charting action, primarily for MCD.

+2. Recommended further boatwork to sufficiently junction with lidar seabed coverage and examine uncertain lidar features.